Before our work with Shopko Optical, leadership and the board were not aligned on strategic marketing priorities, causing choppy execution.

-While leadership teams are often anxious for in-market results, there is significant, necessary work leading up to the launch of a minimally viable program.
+While leadership teams are often anxious for in-market results, there is significant work to do before launching a new strategy into market.
 Melissa knows how to build confidence in the way forward.

 - Jennifer Nobui, Chief Marketing Officer, Shopko Optical